 He has expertise in adoption and special guardianship, with a focus on Human Rights’ arguments.
 He has mounted and resisted applications for revocation of Placement Orders and Adoption Orders, appearing in the High Court case of Re AW (a Child: Application to revoke Placement Order: Leave to oppose Adoption) 2013 EWHC 2967 (Fam).

 He is adept at dealing with expert witnesses, including cross examining experts where challenge is required.
-He was recently instructed for a parent in the lead case in alcohol and drug testing (Re H (A Child) (Hair Strand Tests) 2017 EWFC 64).
+He was instructed for a parent in the lead case in alcohol and drug testing (Re H (A Child) (Hair Strand Tests) 2017 EWFC 64).

 Professional Memberships